Starfunk/neural-network-library/README.md

 # A Neural Network Library From Scratch
 A neural network library written in Python as partial fulfilment of my final undergraduate project.
-The only external library I use to create the neural network is NumPy.
+The only external library I used to create the neural network is NumPy.
 I based my library off of Michael Nielsen's [network2.py](https://github.com/mnielsen/neural-networks-and-deep-learning/tree/master/src) neural network library.
 The differences between my library and Nielsen's are outlined in network_library.py.

 # Overview
 ### network_library.py
 This is the central file of my project.
-This file represents the "neural network library",i.e., it contains all the code necessary to create and train a neural network.
+This file represents the "neural network library", i.e., it contains all the code necessary to create and train a neural network.

 ## Tests
 Each test is designed to compare a key neural network feature.
 For example, we test the performance of a network using L2 regularization to one that is not using L2 regularization.